 |40th MRASA Toy Run - 9 December 2018|

-The MRASA is holding this year's Toy Run on the 11th December 2016.
+The MRASA is holding the next Toy Run on the 9th December 2018.
 We will be departing from the Clipsal Track

 at 11am and will make our way to Callington Oval via Hutt St, Glen Osmond Road and the South Eastern Freeway.

-The MRA Toy Run has been held for over 30 years, and occurs annually on the second Sunday in December.
+The MRA Toy Run has been held for many years, and usually occurs annually on the second Sunday in December.

-The MRA organises and funds this event with incredible support from volunteers, sponsors and organisations who are
+The MRASA organises and funds this event with incredible support from volunteers, sponsors and organisations who are

 proud and willing to be involved.|

 Our aim is to hold a community event to celebrate motorcycling with a strong focus on assisting the children of families in need during the festive season.
 We have traditionally chosen St Vincent de Paul as a beneficiary of the thousands of toys and gifts which are distributed to families in need.
 Come and join in the spectacle that is the Toy Run and please give generously.

 If you have a question, first check out the Toy Run Frequently Asked Questions page.
 If you still have a question, please contact the Toy Run Coordinator.